Garlic Lemon Chicken Marinade

 If your chicken is frozen make sure to follow these tips how to defrost chicken safely.

-This garlic lemon chicken marinade works with chicken thighs and bone in chicken too.
+This garlic lemon chicken marinade works with boneless skinless chicken breast, chicken thighs and bone-in chicken too.
 Just keep in mind that there is oil in the marinade, so you’ll want to be careful of flare-ups if you’re grilling the meat.

 How to Make Garlic Lemon Chicken Marinade